pranavgupta1234/TSP_BY_ACO/README.md

 This means that no polynomial time algorithm is known to guarantee its global optimal solution.

 ## Why Ants ?
 In the natural world, ants of some species (initially) wander randomly, and upon finding food return to their colony while laying down pheromone trails.
-If other ants find such a path, they are likely not to keep travelling at random, but instead to follow the trail, returning and reinforcing it if they eventually find food (see Ant communication).
+If other ants find such a path, they are likely not to keep travelling at random, but instead to follow the trail, returning and reinforcing it if they eventually find food.
 Over time, however, the pheromone trail starts to evaporate, thus reducing its attractive strength.
 The more time it takes for an ant to travel down the path and back again, the more time the pheromones have to evaporate.
 A short path, by comparison, gets marched over more frequently, and thus the pheromone density becomes higher on shorter paths than longer ones.
 Pheromone evaporation also has the advantage of avoiding the convergence to a locally optimal solution.
 If there were no evaporation at all, the paths chosen by the first ants would tend to be excessively attractive to the following ones.
 In that case, the exploration of the solution space would be constrained.
-The influence of pheromone evaporation in real ant systems is unclear, but it is very important in artificial systems.[4]
+The influence of pheromone evaporation in real ant systems is unclear, but it is very important in artificial systems.
 The overall result is that when one ant finds a good (i.e., short) path from the colony to a food source, other ants are more likely to follow that path, and positive feedback eventually leads to all the ants following a single path.
 The idea of the ant colony algorithm is to mimic this behavior with "simulated ants" walking around the graph representing the problem to solve.
+(Wiki)

 ## Instruction